 Place in warm, draft-free location with strong, indirect light.
 Or that’s the ideal.

 - Avocadoes are tropical plants.
 They like warm, fairly humid growing conditions, and cannot be left to dry out.

 - Moderate, consistent watering with tepid water is best.
 If the air is dry, you can spray mist once leaves have formed.

 |Signs of Under-Watering

 ||Signs of Over-Watering

 - Once leaves have formed, you can add a balanced houseplant fertilizer (7-9-5) every 3 months, following directions on product label.
+My preference is to use a fraction of the recommended dose on an ongoing basis from late winter to late fall.
 Or, use a slow-release fertilizer on the surface of the soil.

 - Avocados can grow as tall, leggy trees that don’t stand up nicely.
 To avoid this, you may wish to train or prune.
 I haven’t tried it myself, but, others say once there is a foot of growth and leaves, you can pinch off top leaves or cut back top stems to encourage branching out.

 - As the plant matures, you will want to prune just after flowering to avoid disrupting new flower buds.